 Deferred revenues include unearned amounts received under maintenance and support (mainly) and amounts received from customers for which revenues have not yet been recognized.

 Revenue from third-party sales is recorded at a gross or net amount according to certain indicators.
-The application of these indicators for gross and net reporting of revenue depends on the relative facts and circumstances of each sale and requires significant judgment.
+The application of these indicators for gross and net reporting of revenue depends on the relative facts and circumstances of each sale.